+So what makes the 401(k) the wrong vehicle for producing income?
+Simply put, 401(k) plans were created to be supplemental savings vehicles, not income generators.
+Let’s look at the annuity vs 401(k) plan as a retirement income stream and see who comes out on top.
 Back in 1978 when 401(k) plans were created, most employers sponsored employee pension plans.
-The objective of these defined benefit plans was to provide a set amount of retirement income for the lifetime of the employee, or the employee and their spouse.
+The objective of these defined benefit plans was to provide a set amount of retirement income for the lifetime of the employee.
 Between pensions and Social Security, most Americans had plenty of guaranteed lifetime income to provide for their needs.

 When we retire, we need to know we will have income to rely on for our daily needs for as long as we live.
 The trouble is we don’t know how long that will be.
 Walking the tightrope of withdrawing as much as we need, but not enough to cause us to run out of money decades later, is a difficult undertaking.
 When you add losses due to stock market downturns into the mix, it becomes a truly treacherous situation.